system-zero/system-zero/src/d/README.md

       libc:
           add "as" token as my header name when they require me
           status: done
+          status: probably an unhandled case when we checking for valid "requires", as we might give erroneous messages as we don't handle "as" cases (probably but didn't check)

   Make:
       handle properly the priority on dependencies (this will probably